darktable-org/dtdocs/content/module-reference/processing-modules/spektrafilm.md

 ### acutance recovery

 grain recovery sharpness
-: Radius of the acutance-recovery sharpening applied after grain's own softening blur.
+: Radius of the acutance-recovery sharpening applied after grain's clump blur.
 0 disables it; higher values produce wider halos, lower values finer detail.

 grain recovery strength
-: Strength of the acutance-recovery sharpening.
-0 disables it; restores the crispness that grain's clump blur softens.
-Overdoing it makes grain look crunchy rather than photographic.
+: Strength of the acutance-recovery sharpening -- it restores the edge definition the clump blur takes away.
+0 disables it, which leaves the softening in place with nothing recovering it.
+The defaults are the reference implementation's own tuned pair; raising the strength well above them sharpens beyond what the blur removed, which makes grain look crunchy rather than photographic.

 ## halation